phaverty/GenomicVectors.jl/docs/src/index.md

 independently or as indices and/or annotation on other objects.

 These types are commonly used in conjuction with `RLEVectors` from the package of the same name, which also often contain data arrayed along a genome.
-For example `GenomicDataFrame` may use a `GPos` or `GenomicRanges` as a row index and use `RLEVector` objects for data columns.
+For example `GenomicTable` may use a `GPos` or `GenomicRanges` as a row index and use `RLEVector` objects for data columns.
 This is a common method of storing segmented DNA copy number for multiple samples in R's `genoset` package.